Skip links

 The Small Detail That Makes Blueberry Baked Oatmeal Work

-A common habit I see is rushing it out of the oven the moment the timer rings.
+A common habit I see is rushing the pan out of the oven the moment the timer rings.
 The center can look set, but the oats have not fully absorbed the liquid yet, so the texture turns a bit loose after slicing.

 Blueberry baked oatmeal recipe infographic showing finished oatmeal slice, ingredients, and step-by-step preparation guide